drolsonmi/drolsonmi.github.io/Stats1040/Chapter18/18_4_FindingN.md

 # Lesson 18.4 Finding the best sample size
 ## Reading
+Reading sections are from the [Introductory Statistics Textbook](../Resources/OpenIntroTextbook.pdf)
-* 7.1.6 Choosing a sample size when estimating a mean (pages 285-286 of the [Introductory Statistics Textbook](OpenIntroTextbook.pdf))
+* 7.1.6 Choosing a sample size when estimating a mean (pages 285-286)

 ## Lesson
 How do you know what the sample size $$n$$ should be?
 This is actually not hard.
 Take the Margin of Error and solve for $$n$$: